Lochner v. New York: Holmes

-Justice Oliver Wendell Holmes Jr. also dissented from the Court's decision, and his three-paragraph dissent has become one of the most famous in U.S. Supreme Court history.
+Justice Oliver Wendell Holmes Jr. also dissented from the Court's opinion and wrote a three-paragraph dissent that has become one of the most famous in U.S. Supreme Court history.
 Holmes began by accusing the majority of deciding Lochner's case by following laissez-faire economics rather than legal principles.

 Holmes pointed out that there were many American laws restricting citizens' freedom of contract that had never been found unconstitutional.
-As "ancient examples", Holmes pointed to usury laws, which set maximum interest rates for loans of money, and Sunday laws, which outlawed certain economic activities on Sundays to promote Christian observance of the Sabbath.
+As "ancient examples", Holmes pointed to usury laws, which set caps on interest rates for loans of money, and Sunday laws, which outlawed certain economic activities on Sundays in order to promote Christian observance of the Sabbath.
 Holmes analogized the majority's interpretation of the Fourteenth Amendment to the writings of Herbert Spencer, the 19th-century British sociologist who coined the term "survival of the fittest" and whose ideas later became associated with social Darwinism.

 Holmes wrote that, in his view, a duly enacted state law could only be unconstitutional under the Due Process Clause's guarantee of liberty if it could rationally be said to "infringe fundamental principles" in the American tradition, and he maintained that the Bakeshop Act clearly did not do so.